+You should have a degree in physical sciences, mathematics or an engineering discipline.
 Masters level students are encouraged to apply.
 If you have a strong Bachelor’s degree or have relevant experience (e.g., prior project experience, work experience, publications, demonstrable interest in the topic, etc.), you are also encouraged to apply.
 In exceptional circumstances those with a non-traditional educational background will be considered dependent upon relevant experience.
+A strong interest and familiarity with electromagnetism, applied mathematics, electrical engineering and/or fundamental physics is desirable.
 Applicants will be considered on a case-by-case basis.

 If you are interested, please email Prof Simon Maher (email@example.com) with the project title in the subject of your email and include a copy of your CV.

-Note: this is a self-funded project and requires that the applicant has their own source of funding (e.g., government scholarship, self-funding).
-Details about University of Liverpool PhD tuition fees can be found on the website: Postgraduate Research - University of Liverpool.
+Please: this is a self-funded project and requires that the applicant has their own source of funding (e.g., government scholarship, self-funding).
+PhD fee information is available at: Postgraduate Research - University of Liverpool.

 Please note: this project is open to applications year-round until a suitable candidate is found - therefore the listed deadline may be subject to change.